Syntax

 Operands

-The following operand descriptions are for the normal use of the FIND command.
+Operand descriptions are for the FIND command.

 search-string